dragos-gruia/Development_of_digital_biomarkers_for_stroke/README.md

 # Development of digital biomarkers for assessing and monitoring cognitive function after stroke

-## Paper Summary
+## Executive Summary

-This repository contains the pre-processing scripts, and analysis pipelines associated with the paper **"Online monitoring technology for deep phenotyping of cognitive impairment after stroke"** In this study, I developed a digital health assessment technology highly optimised for stroke survivors, and specifically designed for unsupervised administration.
+This repository contains the pre-processing scripts, and analysis pipelines associated with the paper **"Online monitoring technology for deep phenotyping of cognitive impairment after stroke"** In this study, I developed a digital health assessment technology for deriving clinically-relevant digital biomarkers in patients with cerebrovascular disease.
 Through a broad spectrum of analyses, I show that the outcomes derived from the technology not only have high validity and reliability, but also outperform existing clinical assessments.

 ## Statistical techniques applied in the paper